Marjorie Decker

-Marjorie C. Decker is an American politician serving as the State Representative for the 25th Middlesex district in the Massachusetts General Court.
-She is also House chair of the Joint Committee on Public Health.
-Since 2016, she has also been employed by the class action law firm Berman Tabacco.
+Marjorie C. Decker is an American politician who has served in the Massachusetts House of Representatives representing the 25th Middlesex district since 2013.
+A Democrat, Decker previously served on the Cambridge City Council from 1993 to 2013.

-In 2024, she faced a primary challenge from Evan MacKay, a labor leader and graduate student at Harvard University.
-Hand recount results indicated that Decker narrowly defeated MacKay.

-Early life and education
+Early life

-Decker was born and raised in Cambridge, Massachusetts and is a third generation Cantabrigian.
-Her father was a disabled Vietnam war veteran who worked as a security guard, while her mother was a nursing assistant.
+Decker was born and raised in Cambridge, Massachusetts, to a father who was Vietnam war veteran and worked as a security guard while her mother was a nursing assistant.
 She grew up in public housing in Cambridgeport, and graduated from the Cambridge Rindge and Latin School.

 Decker received her Bachelor of Arts in social thought and political economy from the University of Massachusetts, Amherst, an MPA from the University of Massachusetts Boston, and a Master of Science from the John F. Kennedy School of Government of Harvard University in 2007.

 Political career

-She served seven consecutive terms on the Cambridge City Council in Cambridge, Massachusetts from 1999 to 2013 and was the youngest woman ever to be elected to the Cambridge City Council, and served as Vice Mayor from 2004-2006.
+Decker served seven terms on the Cambridge City Council in Cambridge, Massachusetts from 1999 to 2013 and at the time was the youngest woman ever to be elected to the Cambridge City Council, and served as Vice Mayor from 2004 to 2005, where she attracted publicity for her staunch opposition against the Iraq War.
+A Harvard Crimson profile noted her priorities were affordable housing and education.

+As city councilor, Decker filed a policy order directing the city manager to investigate a trip by municipal law enforcement to Israel.

-In 2012, she was elected as a state representative to the Massachusetts legislature, succeeding her former employer Alice Wolf.
-She is the co-chair of the Joint Committee on Public Health.
-Decker has written legislation to ban toxic chemicals in firefighter protective gear, which was signed into law.
-She has also sponsored a bill which has not yet passed for the transition the commonwealth to 100 per cent clean energy for electricity by 2035.
+In 2012, she was elected as a state representative to the Massachusetts legislature, succeeding Alice Wolf.
+As a state representative, Decker has focused on public health, maternal health, environmental justice, workers rights, and criminal justice issues.
+She has served as co-chair of the Joint Committee on Public Health and helped develop maternal health legislation expanding access to midwifery, doula, and postpartum care services.
+The Boston Globe has described her as a champion in bills enshrining abortion rights.

+She has also supported or written legislation related to environmental contaminants in consumer products and proposed clean energy transition policies, including a bill to transition Massachusetts to 100% renewal energy by 2035, and co-authored legislation to expand the Residential Assistance for Families in Transition program.

+In 2015, Decker hosted a group of students, activists, and members of the Islamic community on "Muslim Day on the Hill" following vandalism at a Burlington mosque.

 H. 4773 Maternal Health Bill

-As lead House negotiator, Decker developed legislation to create resources on maternal health, which was signed by the Governor in August 2024.
+As lead House negotiator of the Maternal Health Bill, Decker developed legislation to create resources on maternal health, which was signed by the Governor in August 2024.
 The maternal health bill expands access to midwifery care and out-of-hospital births, and bill mandates insurance coverage for midwifery services while expanding MassHealth coverage to services for pregnancy and post-partum care including doula services.
 The bill also regulates freestanding birth centers, and mandates postpartum depression screenings and data collection on pregnancy loss.